The Blank Slate Internet

 Our previous work

-integrates the above principle into a tri-level architecture designed to reify
+integrates the above principle into a tri-level architecture designed

-(create universals from particulars) in real time.
-The resulting ontological models are complex, in the sense that
+resulting ontological models are complex, in the sense that

 Rosen defined.
 Rosen defined simple as